 - 6. Climb on the loading plate via the ladder. - 7.
 Release the rubber loops on the end face. - 8.
 Open the swivel cover. - 9.
-If necessary, remove foreign bodies in the seed hopper. - Adjust the level sensor(s) in the seed hopper (see section "Setting the level sensor", on page 131).
+If necessary, remove foreign bodies in the seed hopper. - 10.
+Adjust the level sensor(s) in the seed hopper.

-- 11. Load the seed hopper - o with sacked merchandise from a supply vehicle (see section "10.3.1", on page 170) - with a filling auger from a supply vehicle (see section "10.3.2", on page 170) - o from bulk bags (see section "10.3.3", on page 171). - 12.
+- 11. Load the seed hopper - o with sacked merchandise from a supply vehicle - o with a filling auger from a supply vehicle - o from bulk bags. - 12.
 Switch the interior lighting of the seed hopper on and off for night-time working.